MLB Odds: Giants - White Sox Prediction, Pick, How To Watch

-The San Francisco Giants continue inter-league play as they start their season, this time visiting the Chicago White Sox.
-It’s time to continue our MLB odds series with a Giants-White Sox prediction, pick, and how-to-watch.
+The San Francisco Giants and Chicago White Sox meet in the second game of this three-game interleague series on Wednesday afternoon.
+It’s time to continue our MLB odds series with a Giants-White Sox prediction, pick, and how to watch.

-The Giants come in after a series with the Yankees in New York in which they were shut out twice in three games.
-They also saw their pitching struggle against the power of the Yankees, as Judge and Stanton both belted two home runs in the series.
-The White Sox split their four-game series with the defending champ Astros.
-In the final game, Clevinger threw five scoreless innings, while Moncada homered to give the White Sox a 6-3 win.

-This afternoon the White Sox play their home opener, hoping to keep the Giants bats silent.
+The Giants have started the season 2-2, with all four of the games on the road and in interleague play.
+The offense has been hit-and-miss, with two games scoring seven or more runs and two games failing to score at all.
+The White Sox split their series with the Houston Astros to start the year, but then saw their pitching staff give up seven home runs against the Giants in a loss.

 Here are the Giants-White Sox MLB odds, courtesy of FanDuel.